ten-protocol/ten-whitepaper/context.md

 # Context
-## Design Principles
-The solution follows the following principles:
-* Complexity makes the solution harder to reason about and increases the risk of successful attacks, so the solution is as simple as possible and as widely applicable as possible.
-* Embrace the characteristics of the underlying L1 blockchain and use them to create a simple model.
-The L1 blockchain should not require change.
-* Prioritise immediate funds access for business-as-usual processing over TEE compromise.
-The use of TEEs allows a solution with multiple advantages over optimistic L2 solutions, which cannot grant immediate access for funds to the same degree.
-* Use game theory and incentives to reinforce correct behavior and penalize subversive, disruptive actions.
-* Structure the solution so that other L1 blockchains or other confidential computing techniques could be adopted.
-* Make the software (contracts, TEE environments) open-source to support the permissionless goals and permit validation of the correct operation of the L2 network.
-Additionally, deployed applications should remain auditable.

 ## Challenges
 As well as preserving the confidentiality of user data, the other main goals of this protocol are to be fully permissionless and decentralized and to be a generic smart-contract execution engine compatible to the greatest extent with the EVM.
 To achieve this, Obscuro pioneers a novel consensus protocol.